Nathan1434/Paizo/README.md

 # Paizo

-This is a web application built with Angular 17 that functions as a forum for video game enthusiasts.
-Signed-in users can create reviews, guides, and articles about their favorite games, participate in discussions, and promote their live streams.
+The forum for video game enthusiasts.
+Create reviews, guides, and articles about your favorite games, participate in discussions, or checkout people live streaming your favorite games, all from one place.

 ## Features: